Waiz-bin-qasim/dlp-project/README.md

 ## Results:
 The project has achieved promising results, with an accuracy of approximately 85% on diverse video datasets.
 These results demonstrate the efficacy of the YOLOv8 and DETR models in detecting violent objects and applying appropriate blurring techniques.

+## Directory Structure:
+- **DETR**: Contains the training code for the DETR model and scripts for downloading the dataset from Roboflow.
+- **YOLO**: Includes the training code for the YOLO model and scripts for downloading the dataset from Roboflow.
+- **main.ipynb**: This notebook comprises the main code responsible for splitting the video into frames, applying the models, blurring the detected objects, and then combining the frames to reconstruct the video.

+## Note on Trained Models:
+- Trained models for YOLO are present in the `best.pt` file within the YOLO folder.
+However, the trained model for DETR could not be uploaded due to its large size.
+Git only allows files up to 50MB in size, whereas the DETR model exceeded this limit with a size of 189MB.

 ## References:
 - [YOLOv8 Ultralytics](https://github.com/ultralytics/YOLOv8)
 - [DETR: End-to-End Object Detection with Transformers](https://github.com/facebookresearch/detr)